pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

 "East room" and a "West room."
 That's boring.

 Also spend a little time to double check spelling and grammar.
 Without a word processor checking your writing, it is important to be careful.
+Students often capitalize words in this lab that should not be capitalized.
+In particular, see `when do your capitalize directions`_.
+Do not capitalize room names unless the room name is part of a title.

+.. _when do your capitalize directions: http://www.quickanddirtytips.com/education/grammar/when-do-you-capitalize-directions

-Use \n to add carriage returns in your descriptions so they don't print all on one line.
-Don't put spaces around the \n, or the spaces will print.
+Use ``\n`` to add carriage returns in your descriptions so they don't print all on one line.
+Don't put spaces around the ``\n``, or the spaces will print.

 What I like about this program is how easy it is to expand into a full game.
 Using all eight cardinal directions (including "NorthWest"), along with "up"